Chirality-Induced Spin Currents in a Fermi Gas

+In the present work, we observe tunable spin center of mass motion for $x_{os}\neq 0$ on time scales fast compared to the trap period, the opposite limit, by employing larger scattering lengths $a_s>50\,a_0$ and spin rotation rates that can exceed the trap frequency.
+Here, the effective long range interaction picture is not valid and the spin density profiles are spatially asymmetric.

-We employ a simplified 1D mean field model~\cite{SupportOnline} of the oscillating spin profiles in the nearly collisionless, weakly interacting regime, where energy-changing collisions can be neglected for the measurement time scale.
-The Heisenberg equations of motion are used to determine the evolution of the spin density components $s_x,s_y,s_z$ and the corresponding spin currents $J_x,J_y,J_z$ in a one dimensional approximation, where each current component flows along the $x$ axis~\cite{Jcurrent}.
-For our experimental parameters, forces arising from spatial derivatives of the mean field potential are negligible and the difference in the magnetic forces is also negligible, as expected from the above discussion.
+We employ a 1D mean field treatment~\cite{SupportOnline} of the weakly interacting cloud, where momentum-changing collisions can be neglected for the measurement time scale.
+The Heisenberg equations of motion are used to determine the evolution of the spin density components $(s_x,s_y,s_z)\equiv{\mathbf s}$ and the corresponding spin current densities $(J_x,J_y,J_z)\equiv{\mathbf J}$ in a one dimensional approximation, where the direction of ${\mathbf J}$ denotes the direction of the spin carried by the current flowing along the x-axis.
+For our experimental parameters, forces arising from spatial derivatives of the mean field potential are negligible, as is the difference of the magnetic forces.
 In this case, the evolution equation for the total density shows that $n(x,t)=n_\uparrow(x,t)+n_\downarrow(x,t)=n_0(x)$ is time-independent, as observed in the experiments.
-With these approximations and assuming a local Maxwell-Boltzmann momentum distribution at temperature $T$, we find that the spin density ${\mathbf s}(x,t)$ and current ${\mathbf J}(x,t)$ obey
+With these approximations, and assuming a local Maxwell-Boltzmann momentum distribution at temperature $T$, the spin density ${\mathbf s}(x,t)$ and current ${\mathbf J}(x,t)$ obey